 Comparison-to-overall- aim-approach (Peterjohann, 2016) Development-trend-approach (DEFRA, 2013) Comparison-to-target- approach (CIToolkit, n.
 Y.) Red There is a high uncertainty whether the aim can be reached.
 Action is urgently needed.
 The values of the indicators reflect an undesirable direction of development.
 Performance is severely below target.
 Yellow There is uncertainty whether the aim can be reached.
 Action is needed.
-There is uncertainty The values of the indicators did not whether the aim can be / hardly change compared to the eached. desired direction of development.
+The values of the indicators did not / hardly change compared to the desired direction of development.
+Performance is slightly below target.
 Green There is certainty that the aim is achieved.
 Action is not needed.
 The values of the indicators improved compared to the desired direction of development.
 Performance meets / exceeds target.